ndd21/PHYS281/docs/index.md

 ### Generative artificial intelligence (ChatGPT, Gemini, etc.)

-Using generative artificial intelligence large language models to generate code or text for you should be viewed in a similar way to asking another human for help, or googling for example programs and downloading them from the Internet.
-These are all fine, and indeed to be encouraged, if they help you learn how to do something, but you should never try to pass somebody else's work off as your own.
+Using large language models to generate code or text for you should be viewed in a similar way to asking another human for help, or downloading pieces of code from the Internet.
+These are all fine, and indeed to be encouraged if they assist your learning, but you should never try to pass somebody else's work off as your own.
 Above all, the whole point of the module is to enable you to learn how to program; if you undermine this by getting somebody or something else to carry out the exercises for you then it will not help you when you come to tackle the PHYS281 project (or indeed other projects in later